testcontainers/testcontainers-site/content/community-champions/cora-iberkleid.md

     label: "@ciberkleid"
     url: https://twitter.com/ciberkleid
 ---
+## Bio
+Cora Iberkleid is a Developer Advocate for Modern Applications at VMware Tanzu, helping developers and enterprises navigate modern practices and technologies, focusing on cloud native architecture, modern CI/CD, Spring, and Kubernetes.Prior to joining VMware, Cora was an Advisory Solutions Engineer at Pivotal.
+She also spent nearly a decade at Sun Microsystems and Oracle, helping customers design and build enterprise integration applications.
+Through this experience, she developed an understanding and empathy for complex organizational challenges, and she strives to incorporate this empathy into her everyday work.

 ## Q&A
 ### What were your first experiences with Testcontainers?
 I initially learned about Testcontainers through a collaboration with my dear friend and colleague, Maria Gabriella Brodi, as we sought to develop a strategy for achieving production-like conditions in early development and local testing stages.
 This effort culminated in a conference talk that we have presented jointly several times, and in which we focus on the versatility, power, and ease of use of Testcontainers.